ngergs/crossplane-rs-unofficial/example/README.md

 ## Compile-time dependencies

-To run the protobuf codegen used by the sdk we need [protoc](https://protobuf.dev/installation/) at compile-time.
-To generate the rust types for the xrd we need [kopium](https://github.com/kube-rs/kopium) at compile-time.
+The sdk requires [protoc](https://protobuf.dev/installation/) to generate rust structs from the protobuf crossplane schema and this example needs furthermore [kopium](https://github.com/kube-rs/kopium) to generate rust types from the composite resource definition given under [schema](schema).

 The git submodules needs to be pulled codegen to work (use e.g. `git submodule update --init --recursive`).